o3de/o3de.org/content/docs/userguide/rendering/enable/directional-blur-node.md

 ---
-description: ' Use the Enable Directional Blur node in the &ALYlong; &script-canvas;
-  editor to configure directional blur effects. '
+description: ' Use the Enable Directional Blur node in the Amazon Lumberyard Script Canvas editor to configure directional blur effects. '
 title: Enable Directional Blur
 ---